SatoriCyber/universal-data-permissions-scanner/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

+## Adding a new datastore
+Each datastore need to implement the following methods:
+* connect
+* run

+The connect will create a connection to the datastore.
+The run will build the model as described in the [Model](authz_analyzer/models/model.py) package.
+The run needs to call BaseWriter.write_entry() with AuthzEntry object which presents a line.

 ### Write Documentation

 authz-analyzer could always use more documentation, whether as part of the